mariamiah/Ride-my-way-API-Flask/README.md

 ## Getting started
 -The URL that identifies the resource should include nouns and not verbs.
 -Use HTTP verbs (GET, POST, PUT, DELETE) to operate on the collections and elements.
--Put the version number at the base of your URL, for example http://example.com/v1/path/to/resource.
+-Put the version number at the base of your URL.
--Formats should be in the form of api/v2/resource/{id}.json
+-Formats should be in the form of api/v1/resource/{id}.json

 ## Prerequisites
 -Web browser